eveasian88/bamazon/README.md

 - If the supervisor selects "Create New Department, it allows the manager to create a new department and input current overhead costs and product sales.

-- If the supervisor selects "End Session, the session ends by not going back back to the menu and the manager exits the program.
+- If the supervisor selects "End Session, the session ends by not going back back to the menu.

 ## Technologies Utilized